ethereum-optimism/optimism/specs/glossary.md

 In general, a withdrawal is a transaction sent from L2 to L1 that may transfer data and/or value.

-This term *withdrawal* is somewhat ambiguous as these "transactions" exist at multiple levels.
+The term *withdrawal* is somewhat ambiguous as these "transactions" exist at multiple levels.
 In order to differentiate between the L1 and L2 components of a withdrawal we introduce the following terms:

-- *withdrawal initiating transaction* refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
+- A *withdrawal initiating transaction* refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
-- *withdrawal finalizing transaction* refers specifically to an L1 transaction which finalizes and relays the withdrawal.
+- A *withdrawal finalizing transaction* refers specifically to an L1 transaction which finalizes and relays the withdrawal.

 ## Relayer